tjz21/MPSDynamics_GPU/README.md

  Tim J. Zuehlsdoff.

-This fork of [MPSDynamics.jl](https://github.com/angusdunnett/MPSDynamics.git) has been modified so that some parts are now GPU accelerated.
+This fork of [MPSDynamics.jl](https://github.com/angusdunnett/MPSDynamics.git) has been modified by Kye E. Hunter so that some parts are now GPU accelerated.
 Please see the upstream repository for additional background and documentation.
 The majority of the changes in this version are in `src/MPSDynamics.jl` and `scr/tensorOps.jl`.

 ## Installation